 Fatmata is a civil engineer and branch manager in the water utility company in her country, responsible for providing water and sanitation services to people in rural part of Sierra Leone.

-Linda wants to live in a world where women are the drivers, creators, consumers, decision- makers, and leaders in the field of ICT.
-She is the co-founder and COO of AkiraChix.
+Linda wants to live in a world where women are the drivers, creators, consumers, decision- makers, and leaders in the field of ICT (Information and Communications Technology).
+She is a software engineer and the founder and Managing Director of AkiraChix based in Kenya.

 Aminata Fatmata Kandeh